PO Box 18591,

 FVOPA certified operators are authorised to label their products as “ Organic” and may use the accompanying Canada Organic logo.
 Under the terms of the Canada/US Equivalency Arrangement FVOPA certified operators may also label their organic products with the USDA seal.
 Both logos are permitted on organic product labels in either country providing the organic content of the product is 95% or more and the usage guidelines are adhered to.
 Operations certified by FVOPA can ship products out of BC to any province in Canada, to the USA, Europe and Asia.
 FVOPA is also recognized by CARTV which manages the Quebec organic agri-food industry.

 FVOPA contracts Verification Officers (Inspectors) who are trained and fully qualified Inspector members of the International Organic Inspectors Association (IOIA).
 This is the body, recognized by the COABC and ISO 17065, as being responsible for training and upgrading of Verification Officers under the CAN/CGSB.

 As a leading advocate for sustainable agriculture, FVOPA is actively involved in community activities, and providing support and information to its membership through regular Board meetings, dissemination of information, and through membership of other associations such as the Canadian Health Food Association (CFHA) and the Canadian Organic Trade Association (COTA).

-FVOPA accepts applications from large or small operations throughout the year.
+FVOPA accepts applications from any sized operations throughout the year.

 Please contact our Administrator with your initial enquiry email@example.com